Convenience Services Industry Announces Public Health Commitment: Leading Public Health Groups Endorse Initiative

 The commitment, implemented over the next three years, represents a nearly 40% increase over current levels of ‘better for you’ offerings – those that meet at least two recognized public health standards.

-“There are nearly four million vending machines serving snacks and beverages every day, 24/7, across this country,” said NAMA CEO Carla Balakgie.
-“Vending is everywhere consumers work, play and live and NAMA regards this initiative as a bold, ambitious, and meaningful step to meet the growing consumer demand for healthier choices.”
+“There are nearly four million vending machines serving snacks and beverages every day, 24/7, across this country” said NAMA CEO Carla Balakgie.
+“Vending is everywhere consumers work, play, and live.
+NAMA regards this initiative as a bold, ambitious, and meaningful step to meet the growing consumer demand for healthier choices.”

-Balakgie made the announcement today in New York City at a special briefing where she was accompanied by leaders from the convenience services industry, as well as representatives from the Partnership for a Healthier America and the Alliance for a Healthier Generation.
+Balakgie made the announcement today in New York City at a special briefing.
+She was accompanied by leaders from the convenience services industry.
+Representatives from the Partnership for a Healthier America and the Alliance for a Healthier Generation also joined.

 “Our fundamental goal is to make healthier choices accessible to all,” said Nancy E. Roman, CEO of the Partnership for a Healthier America.
-“We applaud NAMA and its members for their efforts with this commitment and we look forward to helping to make it a success.”
-Partnership for a Healthier America will collaborate with NAMA on the measurement and evaluation components of the public health commitment.
+“We applaud NAMA and its members for their efforts with this commitment.
+We also look forward to helping to make it a success.”
+Partnership for a Healthier America will collaborate with NAMA.
+They will measure components of the public health commitment.